Get pull requests through faster with Swarmia's insights and working agreements around cycle time

 How is pull request cycle time measured in Swarmia?

 In Swarmia, pull request cycle time is the total time pull requests spend on all stages of the development pipeline.
-In practice, it's a sum of three metrics:
+In practice, it's a sum of three components:

-Time in progress — from the 1st commit to review request
+- Time in progress — from the 1st commit to review request or from when the pull request is opened to review request, whichever happens first

 In the above metrics, both ongoing and merged pull requests are considered, helping to evaluate the expected closing times for all ongoing pull requests in the pipeline.
 Thus, if you close pull requests timely, cycle time goes down, and old and stale pull requests open for a long time will cause it to trend up.